Build a Cheap Power Supply for Your FPV Drone Workbench and LiPo Charger

 diy-charger-psu-power-supply-img_4779

-I used the same way to solder both 12V posts – 14AWG wire between posts and soldered PSUs yellow wires to the closest one.
+I used the same method to solder both 12V posts – 14AWG wire between posts and soldered the PSU’s yellow wires to the closest one.

 diy-charger-psu-power-supply-img_4782

-Soldering banana sockets with those wires requires large amount of heat, my 60W soldering Iron was barely enough to heat it up properly.
-So if you think your 25W iron would do the trick, good luck with that.
+Soldering banana sockets with those wires requires a large amount of heat; my 60W soldering iron was barely enough to heat it up properly.
+So, if you think your 25W iron would do the trick, good luck with that.
 Been there, done that :)

 Adding a USB Socket